NFL veterans: Oldest active players at each position

 PLACEKICKER - ADAM VINATIERI

-The oldest player on the list, free agent Adam Vinatieri is also the oldest placekicker in the league.
+The oldest player on the list, free agent Adam Vinatieri is also the oldest placekicker in the league at 47 years old.

 Vinatieri was signed by the Patriots in 1996 and an undrafted free agent.
 He would go on to have a decorated career that included three Pro Bowls, three Super Bowls with New England and one with the Colts.